Tom-Hirschberger/MMM-Serial-Notifications/examples/APDS-9960_Multi-VL53L1X/APDS-9960_Multi-VL53L1X.md

     #define APDS9960_DEBOUNCE 500 //Time between two accepted interrupts

+The APDS-9960 has an ambient light sensor we use to send the current light intensity in intervals.
+The interval is configured with the following value:

+    #define APDS9960_AMBIENTLIGHT_INTERVAL 10000 //Time between two accepted interrupts

 ## CONCLUSION ##
 If everything went well we do now get gestures and hits transmitted on the serial interface and can react to them on the Raspberry Pi.
 If a hit happend for a VL53L1X sensor hits during the DEBOUNCE period will be ignored.
+Also in periodic intervals the current ambient light value will be transmitted.